egonbeermat/RemoteDisplay/README.md

 `remoteDisplay.lastRemoteTouchX` - X co-ordinate of last touch sent from remote client `remoteDisplay.lastRemoteTouchY` - Y co-ordinate of last touch sent from remote client

-The client software has an interface that provides a mechanism to control if buffer updates are sent to the physical screen, or not, potentially improving performance for the network send by disabling the local screen buffer flush.
-This sets `remoteDisplay.disableLocalScreen` to true or false, and you can check this before sending your buffer updates to the physical screen.
+The client software has an interface that provides a mechanism to control if buffer updates are also sent to the physical screen, or not, improving performance by disabling the local screen buffer flush.
+This interface sets `remoteDisplay.disableLocalScreen` to true or false, and you can check this before sending your buffer updates to the physical screen.

-The client software typically initiates the connection to the Teensy, but you can call `remoteDisplay.connectRemote(IPAddress)` from the Teensy, supplying it's IP address, to initiate the connection.
+The client software typically initiates the connection to the Teensy, but you can call `remoteDisplay.connectRemote(IPAddress)` from the Teensy, supplying it's IP address, to initiate an Ethernet connection.
 This is useful if you wish to auto-reconnect after a reboot, for instance.

 ## Performance

-RemoteDisplay uses escaped run-length encoding to compress the data before sending over the network.
-For performance reasons, it is beneficial to reduce the amount of data transfered over the network, but not at the expense of a complex compression algorithm consuming even more time.
+RemoteDisplay uses escaped run-length encoding to compress the data before transmission.
+For performance reasons, it is beneficial to reduce the amount of data transfered, but not at the expense of a complex compression algorithm consuming even more time.
 RemoteDisplay was tested without compression, with RLE encoding, and with both an 8 bit and 16 bit value for run-length in escaped RLE encoding.
 In all data scenarios (simple UI, complex UI, images, 24fps full screen video), 8 bit escaped RLE encoding performed the best, achieving the best compression / least overhead for compression, and a significant performance improvement compared to just streaming the raw data.
 For simple to medium complexity UIs, compression ratios of 70-85% are typical.
 For MJPEG videos encoded in ffmpeg with quality 5, it achieves around 30-40% compression ratios.
 The remote client provides statistics on data received, compression ratios and additional information about the encoding, so you can make decisions around changing this, if you wish.

 ## Limitations

 - Only works with 16 bit RGB565 data
-- Uses UDP for data communication, which is not secure, nor guaranteed network packet delivery
+- Uses UDP or USBSerial for data communication, which is not secure, nor provides guaranteed packet delivery
 - Cannot solve world hunger

 ## Using the examples